HEARTBERRY TEACHINGS FOR CHANGE

-At IHEI, we draw inspiration from the Heartberry plant, renowned for its life-sustaining qualities and lessons of reciprocity.
+At IHEI, we draw inspiration from the Heartberry plant (Strawberry) celebrated for its generosity, life-sustaining qualities, and teachings of reciprocity, vulnerability, courage, transparency, forgiveness, and being in right relationship with change.

 The Heartberry symbolizes our connection to the past, present, and future.

-As the Heartberry extends its tendrils across the land, it finds new places to root and flourish, symbolizing the growth and expansion of our work.
-This growth underscores the necessity of building a vast, interconnected community that transcends individual efforts and spans collaborations, institutions, and generations.
-Just as strawberries serve as our medicine, our work at IHEI is a healing force, fostering justice and liberation through deep, sustained relationships and shared commitments.
+As the Heartberry spreads its tendrils across the land, it finds new places to root and flourish, symbolizing the growth and expansion of our work.
+This reminds us that building justice, liberation, and self-determination requires both individual and collective effort, spanning generations, institutions, and communities.
+Just as strawberries serve as medicine, our work at IHEI is a healing force, centering Indigenous values, knowledge, practices, and community to cultivate transformative, life-affirming futures for all.

 “Gifts from the earth or from each other establish a particular relationship, an obligation of sorts to give, to receive, and to reciprocate.”